-For eligible health care expenses that are not submitted from a health care provider to the health plan, you may choose to pay out of pocket, instead of using the CYC payment card, and submit a claim:
+For eligible health care expenses that are not submitted from a health care provider to the health plan, you may choose to pay out of pocket, instead of using the Optum Financial payment card, and submit a claim:

-- > online on the CYC website;
+- online on the Optum Financial website;

-- > through the CYC mobile app: or
+- through the Optum Financial mobile app: or

-- > you can submit a paper claim to CYC using the CYC Manual Claim Form.
+- you can submit a paper claim to Optum Financial using the Optum Financial Manual Claim Form.

-The claim-filing instructions are on the CYC website, as well as on the Manual Claim Form (available on the CYC website).
+The claim-filing instructions are on the Optum Financial website, as well as on the Manual Claim Form (available on the Optum Financial website).
 In order for your claim to be reimbursed, you must provide any pertinent documentation to establish that an expense is eligible to be reimbursed.
 If such information is not provided by the deadline noted below, the funds in your HCSA/LPSA that are in dispute are subject to forfeiture.

 At any time, up until June 30 of the following plan year, you may be reimbursed for eligible expenses up to the total amount you elected to contribute for the plan year.
 In order for a claim to be deemed an eligible expense to be reimbursed, you must provide any pertinent documentation to establish that a claim is eligible for reimbursement, which may include documentation that a service provided in connection with a claim was medically necessary.
-Note: If your 2019 claims deadline falls within the COVID-19 Outbreak Period, your deadline will be recalculated to allow an additional four months to submit claims for reimbursement from the end of the Outbreak Period.